-To combat these issues and prevent derailments, wheel flange lubrications are used.
-Current methods of train borne and track-mounted lubrication systems do not promote effective use of lubrication exactly when and where it is required or simply not at all.
+To combat these issues and prevent derailments, we turn to wheel flange lubrications.
+Current methods of train borne and track-mounted lubrication systems don’t promote effective use of lubrication exactly when and where it is necessary.
+Or they simply do not do it at all.

 However, our award-winning Intelligent Wheel Flange Lubrication (iWFL) is different.
-The iWFL is a train-borne dispensing system which applies precise amounts of biodegradable lubricant to create a smooth contact between the wheels and the rail.
-Engineered and in operation for both national rail and tram networks, the iWFL improves safety by greatly reducing both wheel and track wear.
+The iWFL is a train-borne dispensing system that applies precise amounts of biodegradable lubricant.
+In turn, it creates a more smooth contact between the wheels and the rail.
+Engineered and in operation for both national rail and tram networks, the iWFL improves safety as well.
+In short, the iWFL greatly reducies both wheel and track wear.

-The iWFL has been designed to apply lubricants specifically when and where it is required and in the right amounts, enabling it to be technically effective and economic.
-Its intelligent design senses the location and intensity of track curves using a combination of GPS signals and speed and distance sensors.
-The unit then processes the data and, only where it is required, is the lubricant applied to the wheel’s flanges.
+The design of iWFL seeks to apply lubricants specifically when and where necessary and in the right amounts.
+Thereby enabling it to be technically effective and economic.
+Its intelligent design senses the location/intensity of track curves using a combination of GPS signals and speed and distance sensors.
+The unit then processes the data and, only where necessary, does it apply the lubricant to the wheel’s flanges.

 The iWFL system is relatively simple to install.
 It is an under-train application and can be a retro-fitted to the vehicle.
-Using the tram or train’s existing (or a dedicated) antenna for GPS signals means there is a minimum of disruption to the train infrastructure.
+Using the tram or train’s existing antenna for GPS signals means there is a minimum of disruption to the train infrastructure.